 Swimming is beneficial for people of all ages.
 No matter how old or young you are, swimming is great exercise for you.
 Even for elderly people, swimming helps deal with sleeping difficulties, faced by most aged people.
 It also does not put stress on your body.
 This means that it will not affect children’s growth.
 This low-stress factor also makes it a great exercise for elderly people.
 High stress on bones may cause joint pain in aged people.

 11. It is Affordable

 Swimming is a very affordable exercise.
-Unlike most of the other physical activities, it does not require you to buy lots of special equipment.
+Unlike most other physical activities, it does not require you to buy lots of special equipment.
 All you need is a swimsuit, even the goggles are optional.
 One can easily find a swimming pool in their neighborhood.
 The registration fee for these pools is easily affordable.
-Even if you have a swimming pool at home its maintenance does not cost much.
-Thus you can easily enjoy all the benefits of a great aerobic workout without having to pay a lot.
+Even if you have a swimming pool at home, its maintenance does not cost much.
+Thus, you can easily enjoy all the benefits of a great aerobic workout without having to pay a lot.

 This blog is for informational and educational purposes only and does not intend to substitute for any professional medical advice or consultation with your family care doctor.
 For any physical examination or medical advice contact your primary care physician, or book an appointment with our board-certified doctors at Manhattan Medical Arts.
 In case of any emergency, Please contact to national emergency helpline 911 or rush to your nearest hospital for first aid treatment